 Sewage backup

 A sewage backup is one of the most unpleasant experiences that any homeowner can go through.
 This could be caused by a clogged pipe, tree roots, or other obstructions.
-To avoid further damage, you need to call a licensed plumber who will inspect your sewage lines and incorporate fit-for-purpose maintenance strategies.
+To avoid further damage, you need to call a licensed plumber.
+He will inspect your sewage lines and incorporate fit-for-purpose maintenance strategies.

 Running toilets